vramework/vramework-website/docs/40-workspace/04-sdk.md

 title: SDK
 ---

-**Note**: WIP

 The SDK directory contains all the types, routes and ideally the HTTP calls needed to interact with the server.

-Unfortunately this isn't auto-generated like in [tRPC](https://trpc.io/), however it does have the benefit of not requiring a third party library to work.
+Unfortunately this isn't auto-generated (yet) like in [tRPC](https://trpc.io/), however it does have the benefit of not requiring a third party library to work.

 There are also a couple small helper functions, like injectIntoUrl to help use routes.